Louis Billera

 Louis Joseph Billera is a Professor of Mathematics at Cornell University.

 Career

 Billera completed his B.S. at the Rensselaer Polytechnic Institute in 1964.
-He earned his Ph.D. from the City University of New York in 1968, under the joint supervision of Moses Richardson and Michel Balinski.
+He earned his Ph.D. from the Graduate Center of the City University of New York in 1968, under the joint supervision of Moses Richardson and Michel Balinski.

 Louis Billera served as the first Associate Director of the National Science Foundation Center for Discrete Mathematics and Theoretical Computer Science (DIMACS) at Rutgers University.

 In 2010 he gave the invited lecture, "Flag enumeration in polytopes, Eulerian partially ordered sets and Coxeter groups" at the International Congress of Mathematicians in Hyderabad.

 Contributions

 The common thread through much of his research is to study problems motivated by discrete and convex geometry.
 A sampling includes constructing polytopes to prove the sufficiency condition for the g-theorem (with Carl Lee), discovering fiber polytopes (with Bernd Sturmfels), and studying the space of phylogenetic trees (with Susan Holmes and Karen Vogtmann).